OpenSight/StorLever/README.md

 StorLever focus on the management of storage resource of Linux system, which is the most diverse and difficult part of Linux, including block device, LVM, MD, FileSystem, NAS, IP-SAN  and etc. They are usually the nightmare for system administrators, and often take a week or more time of them to configure these functions but not sure they are working in the best state.
-StorLever is the Saviour of them.
+StorLever is the saviour of this situation.
-Through accumulating many storage management experience and export a clear, simple interface, StorLever can solve these problem in minutes.
+Through accumulating rich storage management experience and exporting a clear, simple interface, StorLever can solve these problem in minutes.

 StorLever is not just a frozen software, but also a extensible framework.
 Anyone who want to manage another object by StorLever,